-ASSIGNMENTS & EVALUATION:
+Assignments & Evaluation:

-Class Participation: 15%

-Response Papers 50% (specifics forthcoming),

-likely including

-Visual Analysis Response Paper

-Empathy Response

-Midterm Exam: none

-Final Research Project and Presentation: 35%

-Final Exam: none
+Class Participation: 15% Response Papers 50%, likely including \Visual Analysis Response Paper: 10% \Applied Theatre Response: 10% Midterm Exam (take-home): 10% Final Research Project and Presentation: 20% Final Exam 5%

-These assignments are contingent on scheduling; that is, COVID-19, meteorological catastrophe, or other factors such as the Zombie Apocalypse may interfere.
-If so, these will be replaced with similar response papers, zombies willing.
+\These assignments are contingent on scheduling; that is, COVID-19 or other factors may interfere.
+If so, these will be replaced with similar response papers.

-GRADING SCALE:

-A = 90-100

-B = 80-89.9 C = 70-79.9 D = 60-69.9 F = 0-59.9
+GRADING SCALE: A = 90-100 B = 80-89.9 C = 70-79.9 D = 60-69.9 F = 0-59.9

-RESPONSE PAPERS: 50%
+Response Papers: 50%

-I will be asking you to write out "responses" to our class discussions and reading during at least 8 of the 15 weeks of the semester.
-You must write a response to the first week's discussion and reading, just to get you started.
+I will be asking you to write out "responses" to our class discussions during at least 7 of the 15 weeks of the semester.
+You must write a response to the first week's discussion, just to get you started.
 These responses should be written well (that is, you should think about them deeply and revise them after completing a first draft), and they should at times include reference-by name-to other students' ideas expressed in class.
-You can think of these as your "sources."
-There will be times when you find yourself inspired to discover more about a discussion/reading topic on your own, and you "go down the proverbial rabbit hole."
-There will be times when you want to highlight something about a class text that you You will submit these responses at the end of the week (any time from the end of class on Friday to the end of the weekend) to a folder in our class D2L page.
-(I would like to spend my Mondays reading-and assessing-your responses, so if you get them done Sunday-night-slash-wee-hours-of-Monday, that's fine.
-I will endeavor to get respond to these as quickly as possible, optimally before our Tuesday class.)
+You will submit these responses at the end of the week (any time from the end of class on Friday to the end of the weekend) to a folder in our class D2L page.
+(I would like to spend my Mondays reading-and assessing-your responses, so if you get them done Sunday-night-slash-weehours-of-Monday, that's fine.)
 Responses should be a minimum of 450 words, but you may write as much as you like.
 If you find yourself engaged in a particular topic, and you write an awful lot, please do tell me that you got carried away because the topic was so interesting for you, and ask me if maybe it could count as two responses.
 That seems fair, doesn't it?